MPAS-Dev/geometric_features/feature_creation_scripts/arctic_ocean_regions/README.md

 # Arctic Ocean Regions

 Arctic Ocean regions based on three criteria:
-1) oceanography-relevant regions, with tag=Arctic;
+1) oceanography-relevant regions, with tag=Arctic.
+Some of these regions have also been tagged with 'Arctic_Basin' so that a 'Arctic_Ocean' feature can be created by combining the 'Arctic_Basin' features (note that it is always a good idea to double check mask files created with combined features);
 2) seaice-relevant regions, with tag=Arctic_NSIDC (defined according to NSIDC standards; see https://nsidc.org/data/masie/browse_regions for a map, and https://nsidc.org/data/g02186?qt-data_set_tabs=2